json2d/css-extractor/README.md

 extractor.extract(css);
 // => ['#id','.class']
 ```
-`extract` will return an array of all unique class names and ids found
+`extract` will return an array of all unique class names and ids

 ### Approach
 This module was designed to be lightweight, with no dependencies, using `RegExp` patterns to trim the input CSS content and capture the class names and ids.